 Thinking about how to decommission Exchange 2010 after Office 365 hybrid migration.
-Are you facing difficulty while migrating Exchange mailbox data to Exchange Online manually?
+Are you facing difficulty while performing this operation manually?
 Do not panic!
-This guide will describe the best and relevant approaches to decommission On-premises Exchange into Office 365.
+This guide describes the best and most reliable approaches to decommission On-premises Exchange server into Office 365.
 So, let’s get started!

 When the Exchange users wish to use the service of Office 365, then they first go for the Office 365 Deployment.
-As it’s name suggest ‘hybrid’, it is the combination of cloud and On-premises.
+As its name suggests ‘hybrid’, is the combination of cloud and On-premises.
 It provides the facility to use the Exchange Server with Exchange Online mailboxes.
-However, when the user or an organisation wants to completely move their mailboxes from On-premises to Exchange Online.
+However, when the user or an organization wants to completely move their mailboxes from On-premises to Exchange Online.
 In such an instance, hybrid deployment creates the problem such as getting error messages.
 As a result, users are unable to decommission Exchange after Migration to Office 365.
 In the upcoming section, users will know the reason why hybrid deployment is not a good option for the Exchange mailbox migration.

-The reason behind is a requirement of minimum one On-premises hybrid server for user management.
+The reason behind this is the requirement of a minimum of one On-premises hybrid server for user management.
 It is because of the presence of Active Directory Synchronization or DirSync.
-It is a part of the pre-requisite that is mandatory to deploy a hybrid process.
-Its work is to make a copy of local On-premises directory and then communicate into cloud tenant.
+It is a part of the prerequisite that is mandatory to deploy a hybrid process.
+Its work is to make a copy of the local On-premises directory and then communicate into cloud tenant.
 So, when the DirSync (or Directory Synchronization) is enabled, most of the actions or task is managed from on-premises instead from O365.
 That is why organizations cannot remove on-premises mailboxes completely and move into Office 365 after hybrid migration.

 This workaround is helpful for those users who already move all the important On-premises mailboxes to Exchange Online.
 Now, they do not want to keep AD synchronization for user management on On-premises.
 So, follow this method to disable DirSync